mikes222/mapsforge_flutter/packages/mapsforge_flutter/README.md

 With this library, you can load and render *mapfiles* directly from a user’s device. **No internet connection required!**
 Perfect for offline navigation, custom mapping applications, and seamless user experiences!

-The `mapsforge_view` package is the primary UI layer for Mapsforge Flutter applications.
+The `mapsforge_flutter` package is the primary UI layer for Mapsforge Flutter applications.
 It provides a complete set of widgets, overlays, and markers that work seamlessly with the underlying rendering engine to create interactive, feature-rich map applications.

 mapsforge_flutter brings pure offline mapping capabilities to Flutter by porting the well-established [mapsforge library](https://github.com/mapsforge/mapsforge) from Java/Android.